Gun harmonisation: Size of pattern

 Early in World War II, the British were in favour of "pattern harmonisation", a shotgun-like tactic which disperses the fire of multiple guns to gain a greater chance of a hit.
 The Royal Air Force (RAF) tried various patterns of gun harmonisation, with the convergence area taking the form of a rectangle or a circle.
 In December 1939, No. 111 Squadron RAF adjusted its Hurricanes to fire into a wide rectangle that was 12 by 8 ft at 750 ft.
 This was referred to as the "Dowding spread" because Air Chief Marshal Hugh Dowding advocated such a large pattern to make it more likely that a mediocre fighter pilot would obtain a hit.
 The pattern converged further with distance, tightening the most at about 1200 ft or even 1950 ft, the latter reported by Len Deighton.
 New Zealand's top ace Colin Falkland Gray expressed frustration at the recommended scheme, saying that the wide pattern and long distance penalized those pilots who were excellent shots.
-Gray recommended the guns be converged at 750 ft.
-South African ace Adolph "Sailor" Malan agreed so strongly with Gray that he went ahead and set his own guns to converge in a point at 750 ft, subsequently telling fellow airmen how much better it worked.
+Gray recommended the guns be converged to a point at 750 feet.
+South African ace Adolph "Sailor" Malan agreed so strongly with Gray that he went ahead and set his own guns to converge this way, subsequently telling fellow airmen how much better it worked.
 The British observed that too many German bombers were successfully disengaging from battle after taking many rounds of dispersed fire.
 It was decided to test a much tighter pattern.
 After evaluation in battle, by mid-1940 pattern harmonisation was dropped by the RAF in favour of "point harmonisation".
 Following the lead of Gray and Malan, British fighters were generally set to fire into a single point at 750 ft rather than a larger area.
 By September 1940, better results were reported.